hot-tea-and-driver-updates/STM32_EmbeddedCode/README.md

 This repo contains any code to be downloaded onto a STM32F407G-DISC1 board.
-The code is originally written in STM32CUBE IDE.
+The code is originally written in STM32CUBE IDE and can be used in a main file within a project and built for usage purposes.